whitecr0wz/whitecr0wz.github.io/_posts/posts/20-20-10-Backdooring-PE.md

 ![](/assets/img/Code_Cave/29.png)

 Even though there is much to work, from 57 to 26 is a great improvement.
-On the following post i will be explaining this same technique on more profound sections of the program with encoding as well.
+On the following post i will be explaining this same technique within profound sections of the program with encoding as well.

 Here is the PoC for you to enjoy.
+Thanks for reading!

 ![](/assets/img/Code_Cave/30.gif)